LeHubca/lehub-website/docs/jekyll_events/_posts/2025-10-24-structure_101_facilitating_productive_group_structure_discussions.md

 In this workshop, we cover the inherent tensions between most grassroots groups’ rejection of hierarchy and the need for a functional and visible decision-making flow that keeps things moving and helps avoid group burnout.

 [R﻿egister here!](https://us02web.zoom.us/meeting/register/7Klg9IAAT4yACAIkFpYeNw)

-T﻿he Climate Justice Organizing HUB is a project of the Small Change Fund.